Okay, you have spill kits. But having them isn’t enough — what do you do if and when those dreaded spills actually occur?

 So how do you use spill kits?

-An essential part of proper spill preparation is ensuring that your staff is trained on how to use spill kits.
+An essential part of spill preparation is ensuring that your staff has proper spill kit training.

 - Conduct regular training on spill-control best practices, safety tips, and the use of spill kits.